-Refractory gold ores contain metal sulphides that encapsulate gold and prevent its dissolution by cyanide, and carbonaceous matter (CM) that adsorbs (or preg-rob) gold cyanide complex during cyanidation.
-Pretreatment is therefore a necessary step to decompose the sulphides and liberate gold before cyanidation, and to deactivate CM and prevent it from adsorbing dissolved gold.
-To contribute to the pool of knowledge on the development of microbial-treatment techniques for refractory gold ores, this paper presents an overview of on-going research aimed at assessing the capability of the fungus, Phanerochaete chrysosporium, to degrade sulphides and CM.
-Pure pyrite and arsenopyrite, with initial sulphide sulphur content of 52% and 20% respectively, were used as surrogate for metal sulphides, whereas lignite, bituminous and anthracite coals were used to model the behavior of CM in refractory gold ores.
-The extent of biotransformation was primarily monitored by measuring sulphide sulphur in the residual sulphidic materials, and by determining the preg-robbing effect of the treated CM.
-Within 21 days of treatment, there was 18% and 39% oxidation of sulphide sulphur in pyrite and arsenopyrite respectively.
-During the same period, preg-robbing effect of CM reduced by 70-95% in the order of lignite < bituminous < anthracite.
-Partial characterization of the treated anthracite using XRD confirmed reduction in the graphitic structure of carbon, whereas in the case of pyrite, there was a decline in the major sulphide peak after microbial pretreatment.
-The results indicate that the fungus biotransforms mainly by increasing the amorphous nature of the substrates through destruction of the ordered structure, followed by introduction of oxygen groups.
-The findings suggest a novel and technically viable alternative method for oxidative pretreatment of refractory gold ores.
+In the recovery of gold from refractory gold ores, pretreatment is required to decompose sulphides and liberate occluded gold before cyanidation, and to deactivate carbonaceous matter and prevent it from adsorbing dissolved gold.
+Until the past three decades, most commercial pretreatment processes had been by abiotic means.
+Biological pretreatment methods on commercial basis is therefore a recent phenomenon, and several researches are underway to assess the ability of different biological agents in the breakdown of sulphur and carbonaceous matter (CM) in gold ores.
+This paper, which is a revisit of an earlier one, presents an overview of on-going research aimed at assessing the capability of the fungus, Phanerochaete chrysosporium, to degrade sulphides and CM.
+Surrogate carbonaceous materials (lignite, bituminous and anthracite coals) and pure sulphides (pyrite and arsenopyrite) were used to model the behavior of CM and sulphides in refractory gold ores.
+To monitor the extent of biotransformation, preg-robbing test was conducted on the as-received and treated CM, and sulphide sulphur in the residual sulphidic materials was also determined.
+From an initial preg-robbing effect of 125 μg of gold per gram of CM, the ability of CM to preg-rob gold reduced by 70-95% in the order of lignite situminous <anthracite within 21 days of treatment, whereas there were 18% and 39% oxidation of sulphide sulphur in pyrite and arsenopyrite respectively.
+XRD examination of the treated anthracite confirmed reduction in the graphitic structure of carbon following fungal transformation.
+Similarly, there was a decline in the major sulphide peak after microbial pretreatment.
+The results indicate that the fungus biotransforms through destruction of the ordered structure, followed by introduction of oxygen groups.
+The amorphous nature, thus generated, inhibits the uptake of aurocyanide ions by CM, while enhancing the affinity of cyanide for the oxidised sulphide material in subsequent cyanidation treatment.
+The findings contribute to knowledge on novel and technically viable alternative methods for oxidative pretreatment of refractory gold ores.